 In addition to medical treatments, making changes to your lifestyle can help manage symptoms of rosacea.
 This includes identifying and avoiding triggers, protecting your skin from the sun, and using gentle skincare products.

-A dermatologist should be consulted to create a customized treatment strategy for rosacea.
-Based on your symptoms and medical history, can help determine the best course of action.
+A dermatologist should be consulted to create a customised treatment strategy for rosacea.
+Based on your symptoms and medical history, it can help determine the best course of action.
 With proper treatment and management, many people with rosacea can control their symptoms and lead a normal, active life.